Shopify/polaris/polaris.shopify.com/content/components/setting-toggle/index.md

   - fileName: setting-toggle-default.tsx
     title: Default
     description: Use on settings pages to allow merchants to toggle a setting that has an activated or a deactivated state.
 ---

-# Setting toggle

-Use to give merchants control over a feature or option that can be turned on or off.

----

 ## Best practices